-(NEW!)
-Winter 2013-2014: In our latest newsletter, we introduce the stunning new HCI Lab, wonderful new faculty members and courses, our new Senior Fair, Hour of Code recap, and our faculties' and students' research and achievements.
+Winter 2013-2014: In this newsletter, we introduce the stunning new HCI Lab, wonderful new faculty members and courses, our new Senior Fair, Hour of Code recap, and our faculties' and students' research and achievements.

 Winter 2012-2013: An exciting year for the CS department, with an explosion of student interest in CS leading to an awesome array of student activities, accomplishments and experiences, positive input from an external Visiting Committee, new courses, interesting speakers, fun events, and outstanding research by our faculty!
 Please join us at the Cirque du CS on Sunday, March 3rd, 2013, to see the awesomeness for yourself!

 Winter 2011-2012: Wellesley HCI students win awards at the iGEM competition and UIST conference; Orit receives NSF CAREER grants and Takis & Eni receive NSF grant on trustworthiness of social networks; three new courses (CS117 Inventing Mobile Apps, CS349A The Intelligent Web, and CS349B Quantifying the world); plus lots of news on student internships and projects.

 Winter 2010-2011: The Cirque du CS is on Sunday, February 27, 2011.
 Plus: welcome to new Hess Fellows Eni Mustafaraj and Tyler Moore, two new courses (CS249 Web Mashups and EXTD160 Introduction to Engineering), and student and faculty news.

 Spring 2010: New research labs and courses, plus updates on students, alums, and faculty.

 Fall 2008: New faculty and the return of the Cirque du CS